How Does Extreme Weight Loss Feel?

 It’ll be much more beneficial for you to learn how to balance those things as part of a healthy lifestyle rather than trying to dodge them entirely.
 That way as they do come up, you won’t struggle and you can still make progress on your goals.

-Plus if you are doing something to improve your health, your body will start to appreciate it in some form, pretty much right away.
+Plus if you are doing something to improve your health, your body will start to appreciate it right away.

 Wrapping Up On My Extreme Weight Loss Transformation

-So that’s what I’ve got for you on dramatic weight loss and my extreme weight loss transformation.
+So that’s what I’ve got for you about dramatic weight loss and my extreme weight loss transformation.

 I say this in pretty much every post, but especially now as it is a journey I know extremely well, and am aware of how much mental distress it can cause and the emotions it can generate – but if you do want any help on this or want someone to just listen, please do feel free to reach out to me.